Dual Degree between GSU and Another Institution

 Proposals should include the BOR cover form and the dual degree program agreement between GSU and the other institution.

 The full extent of the collaboration between the partner units and institutions should be clearly articulated in a program agreement, which should include responses to the prompts below, as well and any information required by the originating institutions.
-The program agreement must also address SACS accreditation compliance requirements detailed in the Collaborative Academic Agreements Policies and Procedures.
+The program agreement must also address SACSCOC accreditation compliance requirements detailed in the Collaborative Academic Agreements Policies and Procedures.